-High Success, High Satisfaction with Brow Lift According to New Study
+High Success, High Satisfaction With Brow Lift According to New Study

 Most patients undergoing an endoscopic brow lift are pleased with the results and would recommend the procedure, according to a recently published study in JAMA Facial Plastic Surgery.
-The telephone survey, which examined satisfaction, recovery and outcomes, involved 57 patients who had undergone either a brow lift alone or concurrently with a facelift.
+The telephone survey, which examined satisfaction, recovery, and outcomes, involved 57 patients who had undergone either a brow lift alone or concurrently with a facelift.

-Also known as a forehead lift, a brow lift can result in more alert and youthful appearance, improving so-called frown lines.
-It can also help minimize creases across the forehead or high on the bridge of the nose as well as correcting low or sagging brows.
+Also known as a forehead lift, a brow lift can result in a more alert and youthful appearance, improving so-called frown lines.
+It can also help minimize creases across the forehead or high on the bridge of the nose as well as correct low or sagging brows.
 In some cases, brow lifts have also reduced or even helped eliminate migraine headaches.

 Researchers found that 93 percent of patients reported the procedure as successful and 96 percent would recommend it.
 Nearly three-fourths of those surveyed stated that they had been told looked younger and less tired and that the procedure helped bolster their self-confidence.
 Along with a quick recovery of about a week– return to normal activities after more than two weeks was mostly reported by those who also underwent a facelift – scars and swelling were minimal, as were complications such as numbness.
 And 50 percent of the patients who reported headaches prior to surgery experienced a reduction in their frequency and intensity.